Discover the complete Coldwell 100 in the latest issue

 7/100 — L'Observatoire by JR

-Answer the Verne-inspired Orion Brasserie.
-The world's most luxurious and storied train—with 17 carriages, 11 Observatoire cars (it's just a bar), it's a cold-blooded canvas gliding across Europe.
-Every mahogany panel, hidden image and shiny silver thread is connected to the overarching conclusion: seeing, shifting light, fantastical stained glass and the ability to dine privately while the world outside becomes a cinematic blur.
-Train travel just doesn't get more mythical than this.
+Aboard the Venice Simplon-Orient-Express—the world’s most luxurious and storied train—artist JR’s suite, L’Observatoire, isn’t just a room, it’s a carriage-sized canvas gliding across Europe.
+Every marquetry panel, hidden hinge and library shelf feels intentional; then there’s the overhead oculus casting shifting light, fantastical stained glass and the ability to dine privately while the world outside becomes a cinematic blur.
+Train travel truly doesn’t get more mythical than this.

 8/100 — Guerlain Fragrance